-- Use the Shield Key Management Service (KMS) to generate your org-specific tenant secret for you. - Use the infrastructure of your choice, such as an on-premises HSM, to generate and manage your tenant secret outside of Salesforce.
-Then upload that tenant secret to the Salesforce KMS.
-This option is popularly known as "Bring Your Own Key," although the element you're really bringing is the tenant secret from which the key is derived. - Opt out of the Shield KMS key derivation process with the Bring Your Own Key service.
+- Use Shield Platform Encryption to generate your org-specific tenant secrets. - Use the infrastructure of your choice, such as an on-premises HSM, to generate and manage your tenant secret outside of Salesforce.
+Then upload that tenant secret to the regional Salesforce KMS.
+This option is known as Bring Your Own Key, although the element you're really bringing is the tenant secret from which the key is derived. - Opt out of the Shield Platform Encryption key derivation process with the Bring Your Own Key service.
 Use the infrastructure of your choice to create a data encryption key instead of a tenant secret.
-Then upload this data encryption key to the Shield KMS.
-When you opt out of derivation on a key-by-key basis, the Shield KMS bypasses the derivation process and uses this key material as your final data encryption key.
-You can rotate customer-supplied data encryption keys just like you would rotate a customer-supplied tenant secret.
+Then upload this data encryption key to the regional Shield KMS.